 Just when you thought you’d made a dent in your TBR pile, here comes another most anticipated list to put you in your place.
 And this one’s a whopper.
-This May we’re raving about fifteen books that we can’t wait to read and reread all summer long.
+This May we’re raving about all the books that we can’t wait to read and reread all summer long.
 From lighthearted essential beach reads to historical fiction gems, here are the books we’re soaking up the sun with this month.

 Sharon’s Pick #1: If you’re looking for a thriller with morally ambiguous characters who will do whatever it takes to protect their family, THE LAST THING HE TOLD ME is for you!
 The book starts with Hannah Hall trying to fathom the sudden disappearance of her husband, Owen.
 All she’s left with is a duffel bag full of cash and a note saying, “Protect Her,” referencing Hannah’s stepdaughter, Bailey.
 As Hannah tries to unravel what happened to Owen, she deals with the additional challenge of helping Bailey cope with the trauma, a challenging task since Bailey wants nothing to do with Hannah.